 Table of Contents

-Are you also struggling to stay productive?
-Feeling like you’re stuck in a toxic work environment?
-You’re not alone.
-According to a recent study, 62 percent of employees say they don’t have the tools or resources they need to do their jobs effectively.
+According to various studies, it is found that 62 percent of employees say they don’t have the tools or resources they need to do their jobs effectively.
 And that’s just one of many reasons that can lead to a toxic work environment.

 What do you mean by Toxic Productivity?